rakesh1713rao/Heart-stroke-Prediction/README.md

-# Heart Stroke Prediction
+# Healthcare Stroke Prediction using Enssemble modelling

-This project aims to predict the occurrence of strokes based on various health-related features using different machine learning models.
+This project aims to predict the occurrence of strokes based on various health-related features using ensemble learning techniques.
 The dataset used contains information about patients' demographics, health conditions, and lifestyle choices.

 ## Table of Contents
 - [Project Overview](#project-overview)